Weber (unit)

-In physics, the weber (/ˈveɪb-, 'wEb.ər/ VAY--,_-WEH-bər; symbol: Wb) is the unit of magnetic flux in the International System of Units (SI), whose units are volt-second.
-A magnetic flux density of one Wb/m2 (one weber per square metre) is one tesla.
+In physics, the weber (/ˈveɪb-, 'wEb.ər/ VAY--,_-WEH-bər; symbol: Wb) is the unit of magnetic flux in the International System of Units (SI).
+The unit is derived (through Faraday's law of induction) from the relationship 1 Wb = 1 V⋅s (volt-second).
+A magnetic flux density of 1 Wb/m2 (one weber per square metre) is one tesla.

 The weber is named after the German physicist Wilhelm Eduard Weber (1804–1891).

 Definition

 The weber may be defined in terms of Faraday's law, which relates a changing magnetic flux through a loop to the electric field around the loop.
 A change in flux of one weber per second will induce an electromotive force of one volt (produce an electric potential difference of one volt across two open-circuited terminals).